Millie Brown (performance artist)

 Millie Brown (born 1986 in London, UK) is an English performance artist known for her work involving vomiting.
 She rose to prominence after a series of collaborations with musician Lady Gaga.
 She is also a founding member of the !WOWOW!
 Collective of London, England.
 She began her career at age 17 on a Berlin stage where she vomited onto a canvas after drinking glasses of dyed milk, a performance that lasted for two hours.
-In an interview with The Guardian, she states, “I wanted to use my body to create art.
-I wanted to come from within, to create something beautiful that was raw and uncontrollable.”
-She now works and resides in Los Angeles, California.

 Works

 Millie Brown has performed variations of her vomit painting, as well as other forms of performance art.

-2018

-Performance and film premiere of ‘The impossibility of united formations colliding’ Presented by MAK Center for Art & Architecture featuring the collaboration within James Turrell and John Lautner's ’Above Horizons.’

-2017

-‘Human Condition’ performance curated by Johnny Wolf alongside artists Jenny Holzer, Marilyn Minter.

-2016

-‘As the cosmos unfolds’ performance and exhibition of new works at Cob Gallery London.

-‘Wilting Point’ durational performance and exhibition of new works, at LA Art Show Presented by Ace Gallery, Beverly Hills.

-Performance curated by Tara Subkoff at Urs Fischers private residence.

-Performance and exhibition of physical works curated by Stacy Engman at Chicago Expo.

-‘Visual Artist of the year’ awarded to Millie Brown by BritWeek alongside talk & exhibition of works Presented by Ace Gallery, Beverly Hills.